-History can be fun when it’s not taught out of a traditional, rather boring textbook!
+History can be fun when it’s NOT taught out of a traditional, boring textbook!
 When we began homeschooling, I discovered how interesting and FUN history can be.

-Schooling my boys at home allowed us to get away from dry texts and to use books and programs that let history come alive!
-Hopefully one of these great homeschooling programs will suit your needs.
+Schooling my boys at home allowed us to get away from dry texts.
+Social Studies Homeschool Curriculum lets you use books and programs that let history come alive!
+Hopefully one of the great social studies homeschool curriculum programs I share here will suit your needs.

-By far, the best option if you have an active learner, a child who likes hands-on learning, or who would rather “do” than read, is Hands-On History.
-This project-based learning curricula has American, Ancient, Medieval, Geography, and many other unit-based studies.
-If you go through each of the different Hands-On History activity-project books, then you will cover history in a comprehensive way.
-The curricula is not grade-based, so you are free to chose whichever program you’d like in any given grade.
+By far, the best social studies homeschool curriculum for an active learner, a hands-on learner, or a child who would rather “do” than read, is Hands-On History.
+This project-based social studies homeschool curriculum has American, Ancient, Medieval, Geography, and many other unit-based studies.
+If you go through each of the different Hands-On History activity-project books, then you will cover history in a comprehensive way with your child.
+The Hands-On History is not grade-based, so you are free to chose whichever program you’d like for your social studies homeschool curriculum in any given grade.

-**Sonlight Curriculum is the program we have used and LOVED.
+**Sonlight Curriculum is the program we used for our social studies homeschool curriculum and we LOVED it.
 Sonlight is a literature-rich approach to home schooling that brings history alive.
-Sonlight uses great books and delightful stories that capture children’s imaginations and instruct them at the same time.
+Sonlight uses great books and delightful stories that capture a child’s imagination and instruct them at the same time.
 We used Sonlight exclusively for our read aloud practice during our remediation for dyslexia.
-My children loved the books, begged to “read more, read more” (when I was reading the Read Alouds), and our kids reading levels increased dramatically when we started using Sonlight.
+My children loved the books, begged to “read more, read more” (when I was reading the Read Alouds), and our kids reading levels increased dramatically when we started using Sonlight Readers.
 Using Sonlight allowed us to cover reading PRACTICE simultaneously with learning history.

 Although my oldest was in fifth grade when we started homeschooling, we began our homeschooling with the third grade level of Sonlight books.
-Sonlight proved to be an excellent choice because the content in the Sonlight books is not watered down to be simplistic like many early grade texts.
-Sonlight is not a multi-sensory program, but reading them aloud while letting my son move all over the place, and incorporating multisensory activities into our daily instruction made this program effective for us to use.
+Sonlight proved to be an excellent choice because the content in the Sonlight books is not watered down and was not simplistic like many early grade texts.
+Sonlight is not a multi-sensory program, but reading the books aloud while letting my son move all over the place, and incorporating multisensory activities into our daily instruction made this an effective social studies homeschool curriculum for us to use.

-The Story of the World Audiobook formatwas a great choice for us.
-We used the audiobooks for carschooling and we all enjoyed the stories as a great addition to our learning about history as we traveled.
-It is among the LEAST painful ways of learning history that I know!
+The Story of the World Audiobook formatwas a great choice for our social studies homeschool curriculum too.
+We used the audiobooks for carschooling.
+Our entire family enjoyed the stories as a great addition to our learning about history while we traveled.
+This program was among the LEAST painful ways of learning history that I know!
 The Story of the World and the Audiobook versions are Susan Wise Bauers’ acclaimed children’s narrative history.
-This four-volume series brings to life the stories and records of the peoples of ancient times.
+The four-volume series brings to life the stories and records of the peoples of ancient times.
 Although this series is geared towards an elementary level, older children enjoy the story-like reading as well.
 The Story of the World makes for an enjoyable study of the world’s history.

 **Beautiful Feet is a program very similar to Sonlight.
-Many people use it and love it.
+Many people use it and love it for their social studies homeschool curriculum.
 The program is somewhat less involved than Sonlight’s program.
-Beautiful Feet uses classic literature, historical biographies, and good books to teach as many areas of academics as possible.
-This is an enjoyable, story-based approach that keeps children interested in learning.
+Beautiful Feet uses classic literature, historical biographies, and great books to teach as many areas of academics as possible.
+Beautiful Feet is an enjoyable, story-based approach that keeps children interested in learning.